New Serb Democracy: History

 In the 2020 parliamentary election NOVA participated as a member of the "For the Future of Montenegro" coalition.
 The list went on to win 32.55% of the votes and 27 seats, out of which 9 went to NOVA.

-Andrija Mandić, president of New Serb Democracy is that party's and Democratic Front presidential candidate for the upcoming 2023 Montenegrin presidential election.
+Andrija Mandić, president of New Serb Democracy was that party's and Democratic Front presidential candidate for the 2023 Montenegrin presidential election.
+He ended up being third, receiving 65,385 votes (19.32%).

+New Serb Democracy, alongside Movement for Changes and Democratic People's Party, decided to dissolve Democratic Front coalition on the 14th of May 2023.

+New Serb Democracy participated in the 2023 Montenegrin Parliamentary election as a member of the "For the Future of Montenegro" coalition.
+The list went on to win 14.76% of the votes and 13 seats, out of which 9 went to NOVA.

+Andrija Mandić, president of New Serb Democracy was elected the Speaker of the Parliament on the 30th of October 2023.

 Ideology

-Initially, the party tried to position itself as moderately conservative and centre-right political organization, willingly to compromise with traditionally Montenegrin parties, supporting accession to the European Union and advocating rights for Serb ethnic minority in more democratic and institucional manner, unlike its predecessor, the Serb People's Party.
+Initially, the party tried to position itself as moderately conservative and centre-right political organization, willingly to compromise with traditionally Montenegrin parties, supporting accession to the European Union and advocating rights for the Serb ethnic minority in more democratic and institutional manner, unlike its predecessor, the Serb People's Party.

-In recent years, the party has shifted its stances to the right, but still fully supporting accession to the European Union, provided that a referendum be held on this topic.
+In recent years, the party has shifted its stances to the right, but still fully supporting accession to the European Union.
 The party is currently the main advocate of Serbian-Montenegrin unionism.
 NOVA has repeatedly requested a new constitutional amendment so that the national symbols of Montenegro (adopted in 2004) could be changed to represent the entirety of Montenegro.
-Party also demands that the Serbian language enters the Constitution of Montenegro as the official language.
+The party also demands that the Serbian language enters the Constitution of Montenegro as the official language.

-New Serb Democracy jointly with Democratic People's Party maintains cooperation with largest party in Russia United Russia as well with largest party in Republika Srpska (entity within Bosnia and Herzegovina) Alliance of Independent Social Democrats, the party also maintains a very close cooperation with the largest party in Serbia Serbian Progressive Party and traditionally maintains good relations with the government in Serbia, regardless of the party in charge.
+New Serb Democracy jointly with Democratic People's Party maintains cooperation with the largest party in Republika Srpska (entity within Bosnia and Herzegovina) the Alliance of Independent Social Democrats.
+The party also maintains very close cooperation with the largest party in Serbia Serbian Progressive Party and traditionally maintains good relations with the government in Serbia, regardless of the party in charge.